Paired coalition in graphs: Introduction

-We denote the family of paths, cycles, complete graphs and stars of order $n$ by $P_n$, $C_n$, $K_n$ and $K_{1,n-1}$, respectively.
-A double star with respectively $p$ and $q$ leaves connected to each support vertex is denoted by $S_{p,q}$.
-If $G$ has a $u,v$-path, then the distance from $u$ to $v$, written $d_G (u,v)$ or simply $d(u,v)$, is the length of a shortest $u,v$-path.
-The {\em diameter} (diam $G$) is $\max_{u,v \in V(G)} d(u,v)$.
-The {\em girth} of a graph with a cycle is the length of its shortest cycle.
-For a graph $G$, the girth of $G$ is denoted by $g(G)$.
+We denote the path, cycle, complete graph and star of order $n$ by $P_n$, $C_n$, $K_n$ and $K_{1,n-1}$, respectively.
+A double star with respectively $p$ and $q$ leaves adjacent to each support vertex is denoted by $S_{p,q}$.
+If $G$ has a $u,v$-path, then the distance from $u$ to $v$, is the length of a shortest $u,v$-path.
+The {\em girth} of a graph $G$ is the length of its shortest cycle and is denoted by $g(G)$.
 The complete graph $K_3$ is called a {\em triangle}, and a graph is {\em triangle-free} if it has no $K_3$ as an induced subgraph \cite{ref13}.
 In a tree $T$, a vertex is called a {\em strong support vertex} if it has at least two leaf neighbors.
-A {\em perfect binary tree} is a binary tree in which all leaves have same distance to the root vertex.
-We call the distance between the root vertex and each leave in a perfect binary tree $T$, height of $T$, and denote a perfect binary tree $T$ of height $h$ by $T(h)$.
+A graph $G$ is unicyclic if it has exactly one cycle.

-A set $S\subseteq V$ in a graph $G=(V,E)$ is called a {\em dominating set} if every vertex $v\in V$ is either an element of $S$ or is adjacent to an element of $S$ \cite{ref10}.
-A {\em paired dominating set} of a graph $G = (V ,E)$ is a set $S \subseteq V$ such that $S$ is a dominating set, and the induced subgraph $G[S]$ contains a perfect matching.
+A set $S\subseteq V$ in a graph $G=(V,E)$ is called a {\em dominating set} if every vertex $v\in V$ is either an element of $S$ or is adjacent to an element of $S$.
+The minimum cardinality of a dominating set of $G$ is called domination number of $G$, denoted by $\gamma (G)$ \cite{ref10}.
+A {\em paired dominating set} of a graph $G = (V ,E)$ is a dominating set $S \subseteq V$ such that the induced subgraph $G[S]$ contains a perfect matching.
+The minimum cardinality of a paired dominating set of $G$ is called paired domination number of $G$, denoted by $\gamma_{pr} (G)$ \cite{ref14}.

 The term {\em coalition} was introduced by Haynes et al, \cite{ref6} and has been studied further in \cite{ref3,ref4,ref5,ref7,ref8} and elsewhere.
-Furthermore, some variants of this concept have been studied in papers such as \cite{ref1,ref9,ref2}.
-In this paper, we introduce the concept of {\em paired coalition} in graphs and initiate the study of this concept.
+Some variants of this concept have been investigated in papers such as \cite{ref1,ref9,ref2}.
+Alikhani et al, studied the concepts of {\em total coalition} and {\em connected coalition} in papers \cite{ref1} and \cite{ref9}.
+Furthermore, The concept of {\em independent coalition} has been studied in \cite{ref2}.
+In this paper, we inrtroduce the concept of {\em paired coalition} and initiate the study of this concept.
 In what follows, we define the terms paired coalition, {\em paired coalition partition} and {\em paired coalition graph}.

 \begin{definition} Let $G=(V,E)$ be a graph.
 A paired coalition in a graph $G$ consists of two disjoint sets of vertices $V_1$ and $V_2$, neither of which is a paired dominating set but whose union $V_1\cup V_2$ is a paired dominating set.
 We say the sets $V_1$ and $V_2$ form a paired coalition, and are $pc$-partners.